kjenike/panagram/README.md

 pip install .
 ```

+The `--recursive` option is required to install the KMC dependency.
+If you forget to include it, you can update the repository with the command `git submodule update --init`.

 ## Dependencies

 Requires python version >=3.7, pip, samtools, and tabix.
 All other dependencies should be automatically installed via pip.